 My dissertation examined how overseas mission destinations are imagined, how transnational missionary networks are mobilized, and how missions actually operate on the ground.
 Drawing from ethnographic research and in-depth interviews as well as close readings of sermons and missionary testimonials, I discussed the ideological, institutional, and affective ties that interlace Korean-led world evangelization across multiple and interrelated sites.
 These sites included an immigrant congregation in California that embodied the spatial logic of propagation, an underground missionary network in China that offered capitalist deliverance for North Koreans in their custody, and a short-term mission trip to Uganda and Tanzania that forged visceral and affective ties between Christian salvation and capitalist development.
 Rather than narrowly define proselytizing missions in terms of a religious mandate for domination and conversion, my study suggested that missions serve a corroborating function—by witnessing and experiencing conditions associated with the historical past, Korean missionaries renew their faith in progress and development.
 Missions produce missionaries.
 In my book manuscript, I discuss how the affective dimensions of proselytizing missions shape aspirational subjectivities through purposeful encounters with ethnoracial and spatiotemporal difference. [see Dissertation Abstract and Dissertation Review]

 Han, JHJ.
+2018.
 “Shifting Geographies of Proximity: Korean-led Evangelical Christian Missions and the US Empire.”
-Forthcoming in Ethnographies of U.S. Empire, edited by Carole McGranahan and John Collins.
+In Ethnographies of U.S. Empire, edited by Carole McGranahan and John Collins, 194-213.
 Duke University Press.
-In press.

 Han, JHJ.
 2015.
 “Our Past, Your Future: Evangelical Missionaries and the Script of Prosperity.”
 In Territories of Poverty: Rethinking North and South, edited by Ananya Roy and Emma Shaw Crane, 178–94.
 Athens, GA: University of Georgia Press.